MicrosoftDocs/windows-dev-docs/hub/powertoys/text-extractor.md

 ### OCR packs installation

-If language is supported, then OCR language pack is installed along with language via <kbd>Language</kbd>-><kbd>Preferred languages</kbd>-><kbd>Add language menu</kbd> by default.</br>
+For supported languages, the OCR language pack can be installed along with the language via <kbd>Language</kbd>-><kbd>Preferred languages</kbd>-><kbd>Add language menu</kbd>.

-It's possible to query all supported languages via PowerShell run as Administrator:
+It's possible to get a list of all supported languages by running this command in PowerShell in Administrator mode:
 ```console
 PS C:\Windows\system32> Get-WindowsCapability -Online | Where-Object { $_.Name -Like 'Language.OCR*' }
 ```